Maksshev/temyTest/README.md

+#Custom scripts added
+### `npm run install-all`
+Installs all dependencies in project's root and subdirectories.

+### `npm run dev`
+Starts json-server and react application, opens applications in a browser.

 # Temy Test Environment

 Basic environment of the test task includes mock-server with database for API calls and src folder for written code.